 Usual board basis: Half Board

-Food quality: Breakfast: There's a buffet breakfast with a selection of cereals, bread, fruits and yoghurts.
+A buffet breakfast features a selection of cereals, bread, fruits, yoghurts and pastries.
 Hot breakfasts, such as bacon and eggs, are cooked to order.

 Dining style: Individual Tables

 Dining locations: Indoor and Outdoor Dining

 Attitude towards children: Children over the age of five years are welcome.